anyuz/anyuzhangpuzzle_2018_data/src/README.md

-## This folder contains two version of sessionization.py
+## This folder contains different versions of sessionization.py